galobponce/bidding-app/README.md

 Front End is built in [React](https://reactjs.org) with [Typescript](https://www.typescriptlang.org) and styled with [ChakraUI](https://chakra-ui.com).

+Back End is built in [Django Rest Framework](https://www.django-rest-framework.org) with Python.

 # :eyes: Requirements:

 A [node](https://nodejs.org/) enviroment (Node 19).